 It seems that every time I inventory my preps I find things that are missing.
 It’s usually something like that one time when my wife needed to send a couple water bottles to school and the easiest thing to grab was a couple out of a 72 Hour Kit, then we forgot to replace it.
 Or you needed some batteries, or a flashlight, or whatever.
 When something can’t be found, it’s hard to not say “Oh, there’s one in the preps somewhere”.
 Every time it happens there is always good intent to replace the removed item right away – and invariably it is forgotten about.

-This is the fifth installment of the Evacuation Preparedness Kit Series.
+This is the third installment of the Evacuation Preparedness Kit Series.
 The first post, on Evac Prep Basics is here, and the second post, which introduces the Evac Prep Master List is here.
-The third post, and the first post on the list review is here.
-This post will pick up where we previously left off in reviewing the categories on the Master List.

 In this post we’ll be discussing the items in the different categories on the Master List.
 If you haven’t seen the list yet, you can access it here.